ocaml/merlin/src/DEVELOPER.md

 kernel
   Wrap ocaml frontend into an incremental parser and typer, with error recovery, encapsulate various side-effects of the frontend, etc.
-  All access should be done through the MerlinLib module.
+  All access should be done through the Merlin_lib module.

 analysis
   Reuse kernel state to: